weew/config/readme.md

 ### Adding custom environments

 To create your own environments you'll have to register a new rule on the environment detector.
-The first argument is the name of the environment and the second one is an array of masks.
+The first argument is the name of the environment and the second is an array of masks.

 ```php
 $loader->getEnvironmentDetector()
     ->addRule('integ', ['integ', 'integration', 'stage']);
 ```

-Basically this rule says - all files and folders that have a '\_integ' or '\_integration' or '\_stage' in their name belong in the 'integ' environment.
-Below is a list of some files and directories that would match the integration environment ():
+Below is a list of some files and directories that would match the integration environment:

 ```
 - stage